keenanturley/pl0c/README.md

 ## Notes To the TA

-- The test cases are in the `tests` directory
+- The test cases are in the `tests` directory, with inputs and outputes being in the `in` and `out` folders, respectively

+  - Each test case output is run with all flags enabled

-    - The sample.in / sample.out test case is the valid case.
+  - The files prefixed with `sample` are input and output of a valid test case.

   - All other cases correspond to errors

+  - The test script `run_tests.sh` is provided for your convinience in the root directory.

+    - This generates a `.out` file for each `.in` file in the `tests` directory

-- Output is printed to stdout, which should be redirected if a test case output file is desired.
+- Output is printed to `stdout`, which should be redirected if a test case output file is desired.

-- If an error is encountered, a description of the error is printed to stderr and the program immediately exits
+- If an error is encountered, a description of the error is printed to `stdout` and the program immediately exits

+  - `stderr` is not used for this because the test case output must include the error, which cannot be redirected to a file from the shell